-While investing in real estate is typically an excellent investment, you need to keep in mind that there will be many expenses.
-If you can't afford to take these into account, it may not be the right time for you to invest in real estate.
+While investing in real estate is typically an excellent investment, you must remember there will be many expenses.
+If you can’t afford to consider these, it may not be the right time to invest in real estate.

-Realistically, you likely won't be making rent for the entire year.
-Even if the property gets rented out right away, the renter still has to get approved, so there might not be immediate rent payments.
+Realistically, you likely won’t be making rent for the entire year.
+Even if the property gets rented out immediately, the renter still has to get approved, so there might not be immediate rent payments.

-Vacancy is not an expense that shows up on my profit and loss statement above.
-However, based on the price my properties rent for, if there were 100% occupancy my gross rent received over the three years would have been closer to $127,000.
-This means that I've lost around $5,000 to vacancy, which is just under 5%.
-But I also haven't had to deal with an eviction because the rental market in my city has been growing.
+Vacancy is not an expense on my profit and loss statement above.
+However, based on the price my properties rent for, if there were 100% occupancy, my gross rent received over the three years would have been closer to $127,000.
+I’ve lost around $5,000 to vacancies, just under 5%.
+But I also haven’t had to deal with eviction because the rental market in my city has been growing.
 For this reason, I still recommend you factor 10% for vacancy.

 I set aside 5% to 10% of my earnings for maintenance.
 If it’s a newer property that’s been well-cared for or recently remodeled, it’s safe to go down to 5%.
 Otherwise, for older homes that need regular maintenance, 10% is better.

-I've paid $6,655 in maintenance across my properties over the three years.
-This amount is approximately 5% of the $122,282 in gross rents I've received over the same time frame.
+Over the three years, I’ve paid $6,655 in maintenance across my properties.
+This amount is approximately 5% of the $122,282 in gross rent I’ve received over the same time frame.

-It's a good idea to keep 5% to 10% of your earnings for capital expenditures.
+Keeping 5% to 10% of your earnings for capital expenditures is a good idea.
 This expense is usually a significant repair the property will need throughout its life, such as a new roof or replacement AC.

-For this reason, it's wise to plan ahead and save some money so that you can afford them when the time comes.
-I've spent $10,287 in capital expenditures, which is just under 10% of my total gross rents.
+For this reason, it’s wise to plan and save some money to afford them when the time comes.
+I’ve spent $10,287 in capital expenditures, just under 10% of my total gross rent.

 Property Management Fees

 I also set aside 10% of my earnings for property management fees.
-If you plan to manage the property on your own, you won't need to worry about this.
+If you plan to manage the property independently, you won’t need to worry about this.
 But if you want to be more hands-off with your investment, then this might be a worthwhile expense.

 I have a fantastic deal with my property management company.
-I've paid $10,617 in property management fees over the three years, which is just under 10% of my gross rents over the years.
+I’ve paid $10,617 in property management fees over the three years, which is just under 10% of my gross rent.

 Properly Forecasting Cash Flow